MIME Type Lookup

 Frequently Asked Questions

-What MIME type should I use for JSON?
+What MIME type should I use for a JSON API response?

-What is the difference between image/jpeg and image/jpg?
+What is the difference between application/octet-stream and a specific MIME type?